 This new avatar of Rama's website represents her recent exploration into the Abstract world of photography and digital paintings.
 She has started deconstructing some of her photographs, and paintings over in post-production.
 She loves the results.

-Rama Tiru’s artistic journey began early in her life with her childhood pursuits of painting, music, and dance.
+Rama's artistic journey began early, with her childhood pursuits of painting, music, and dance.
 As an adult, she poured her artistic passion into photography, transforming people and places captured during her global travels into striking images through her artistic vision.
-She still believes that her journey is just beginning with her sojourn into digital art.

 As a Commercial/Industrial photographer, Rama has captured many successful campaigns for companies in India.
 Her art photography evolved from her prowess in classic commercial photography and her technical expertise in Digital techniques.
 Her visits to various art museums around the world and early artistic pursuits definitely helped.
 Her creative experimentation with a variety of lighting techniques and photographing specific installation themes created by her have led to breathtaking and unique visions of mundane objects.